It’s amazing how something so subtle can change so much.

 Feldenkrais® has been helping people to change habits, move better and reduce pain for more than 70 years.

-I've got three daughters and they all said, 'What's with you?
-You've grown taller.'
-I'm 6 foot 3 inches.
-Then over the weekend I'd get clicks and pops from my back as I felt things further freeing up, so something had really happened.
+I've got three daughters and they all said "What's with you?
+You've grown taller."
+I'm 6 foot 3 inches!
 Senior manager, UK education sector.

 Dear Ben, although I could only do parts of the lesson today, the effect is incredible.
-My slipped disk is barely painful at all.
-Thank you once again.
-Pensioner, ex- Business executive, Germany.
+My slipped disk is barely painful now.
+Thank you again.
+Retired business executive, Cologne, Germany.

 What is the Feldenkrais Method?